gabrielcsilva1/sncl-compiler/README.md

-# sncl-copiler README
+# sncl-compiler README

-This is the README for your extension "sncl-copiler".
+This is the README for your extension "sncl-compiler".
 After writing up a brief description, we recommend including the following sections.

 ## Features